projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

 There are a couple of built-in Trusted Apps running in user mode of Trusty OS.
-However, an OEM can add more Trusted Apps in Trusty OS to serve any other customized security services.For security reasons and for serving early-boot time security requests (e.g. disk decryption), Trusty OS and Apps are typically started before Normal world OS.
+However, an OEM can add more Trusted Apps in Trusty OS to serve any other customized security services.
+For security reasons and for serving early-boot time security requests (e.g. disk decryption), Trusty OS and Apps are typically started before Normal world OS.